PAM-challenge-beta/2024-task1b/README.md

 Benchmark for automatic detection of cetaceans using underwater acoustic recordings

-# Task 1b - Detecting Antarctic baleen whale sounds accross multiple geographical areas around Antarctica
+# Task 1b - Detecting Antarctic baleen whale sounds across multiple geographical areas around Antarctica

 ## Introduction

-The goal of this task is to produce a model that is able to detect Antarctic baleen whale sounds accross multiple geographical areas around Antarctica.
-The datasets used are proposed by Miller et al (2022) [1], a collection of 11 open access datasets for developing automated detectors.
-This dataset has been chose as it is the largest open acess dataset, with multiple species manyally annotated over a large geograohical area and temporal period.
+The goal of this task is to produce a model that is able to detect Antarctic baleen whale sounds across multiple geographical areas around Antarctica.
+The datasets used are proposed by Miller et al (2022) [1], a collection of 11 open-access datasets for developing automated detectors.
+This dataset has been chosen as it is the largest open access dataset, with multiple species manually annotated over a large geographical area and temporal period.
 More information can be found on the original paper [1]